pluskal-lab/ThermoRawFileParser/README.txt

-This archive includes ThermoRawFileParser from https://github.com/compomics/ThermoRawFileParser
+This repository includes ThermoRawFileParser from https://github.com/compomics/ThermoRawFileParser

 The Mac bundle ThermoRawFileParserMac was generated with Mono using this command:
 ```